 Multi-layer design | filters 95% (or more) of particulate | includes earloops | manufacturer formerly featured on FDA’s EUA list

 As stated on its package, Powecom’s kids KN95 masks are about 15% smaller than their standard KN95 model to fit children’s smaller faces.
 They’re designed for kids ages 4 and up and feature an adjustable nose piece.
 You can purchase packs ranging from 10 to 10,00 masks.

 Five-layer design | filters 95% (or more) of particulate | includes adjustable earloops | FDA-registered manufacturer

 WellBefore’s kids KN95 masks come in three sizes, depending on the age of your child: Regular, Small and Extra Small.
 You can purchase a minimum of 10 masks, and the pack comes with five white masks and five blue masks, all individually wrapped.
 Note: The Extra Small size has a four-layer design.

 Five-layer design | filters 95% (or more) of particulate | includes earloops | FDA-registered manufacturer

 Available in packs of 10, these kids KN95 masks are designed to fit smaller faces, specifically children ages 3 and up.
 They’re available in multiple colors like Turquoise, Baby Pink and Dark Blue.
 Masks feature an adjustable nose bridge and come individually wrapped.

 Should kids wear KN95 masks?

 KN95 masks are the Chinese equivalent of N95 masks in the U.S. and are manufactured to offer 95% protection from particulate matter.
-After seeing a surge in interest for adult-size KN95 masks during the pandemic, some manufacturers are now making options in sizes, colors and patterns for kids, said Dr. Nina Shapiro, director of pediatric ear, nose and throat at the UCLA Mattel Children's Hospital.
+After seeing a surge in interest for adult-size KN95 masks during the pandemic, some manufacturers are now making options in sizes, colors and patterns for kids, said Dr. Nina Shapiro, a pediatric ear, nose and throat specialist at Westside Head and Neck in California.
 But should they wear them?